LintaoAmons/cd-project.nvim/README.md

 - [ ] Remember the buffer and cursor location while switch to the project

+### Workflow

+1. Add a project into `cd-project.nvim`: `CdProjectAdd`
+2. switch to the project: `CdProject`
+    1. `<CR>` will go to the project, change current working directory to the project
+    2. `AFTER_CD` hook will be triggered, I use it to open a file in the project by `smart-open`
+    3. Or in the telescope picker, you can use `<c-o>` to open a project in a new tab, or switch to that project's tab if it's already opened
+      - Usecase: Open multiple projects can jump between them
+    4. Or in the telescope picker, you can use `<c-e>` to trigger the hooks but without change the current working directory.
+      - Usecase: You just want to open a file in that project in a split window, but don't want to change the current working directory.

 ## CONTRIBUTING

 Don't hesitate to ask me anything about the codebase if you want to contribute.